0xCoto/Virgo/paper.md

 and with the help of `Virgo`, obtain data to map out the galactic distribution of neutral hydrogen and/or derive the rotation curve of the Milky Way.
 An example observation of the 21-cm hydrogen line acquired and processed with `Virgo` is shown in \autoref{fig:example}.
-The package's versatility also provides a fast solution for researchers wishing to rapidly deploy low-cost radio telescopes with commercial hardware.
+The package's versatility also provides a convenient solution for researchers wishing to rapidly deploy low-cost radio telescopes with commercial hardware.